CazDev/2020-citizen-science/README.md

-# COMP2110/6110 Starter Kit - Citizen Science Web Application
+# COMP2110 - Citizen Science Web Application

 This is the starter kit for the 2020 Web Application assignment.
 It contains a Python based web server that provides a JSON API to the data required for